corygraddy/Codex-NT/VFader/README.md

 ## Credits

 Developed by Cory Graddy for Disting NT
 Built using the Expert Sleepers Disting NT API
+Made with the help of GitHub Copilot: Claude Sonnet 4.5

 ## License